dirakx1/MoneyOnTangle/iotacore/README.md

-# Iotacore for Easygiro
+# Iotacore for MoneyOnTangle

 * Iotacore will be in charge of controlling money transactions.

-* As example we can interact with DEVNET for testing (and validation of easygiro workflow) purposes, using a python/go/node/rust etc client library for this purpose
+* As example we can interact with DEVNET for testing (and validation of MoneyOnTangle workflow) purposes, using a python/go/node/rust etc client library for this purpose

 For example :